zerofo/sys-con/doc/Troubleshooting.md

 right_stick_x=Z
 right_stick_y=Rz
 ```
-Where right_stick_x and right_stick_y could be: Z, -Z, Rz, -Rz, Rx, -Rx, Ry, -Ry (try all combinations to find the right one)
+Where right_stick_x and right_stick_y could be: Z, -Z, Rz, -Rz, Rx, -Rx, Ry, -Ry, Slider, -Slider, Dial, -Dial (try all combinations to find the right one)

 ## My XBOX One S/X controller is not detected
 This usually happens when you try to start the controller (press the XBOX button) when the USB is already connected to the switch.